ads91/riskengine/README.md

 ## Supported instruments

 Below outlines the different financial instruments that are supported by the risk engine.
 Multiple instruments, different types, multiple of the same type or a combination of these is supported.
-The only requirement is that the top-level key for each instrument configuration is unique within the request.
+The only requirement is that the top-level key for each instrument configuration is unique within each request.

 For each instrument type, it has an associated args key in its configuration, this specifies the model parameters required to price the given type of instrument.